 You can’t go wrong with Template.net’s huge selection.
-There are thousands of options that go way beyond just text documents.
-The site boasts a massive selection of templates for everything from Instagram posts and pamphlets to YouTube channel art and business plans.
+Thousands of options go way beyond just text documents.
+The site boasts many templates, from Instagram posts and pamphlets to YouTube channel art and business plans.

-A great selection of templates is made available for free, but there are some restrictions.
-There are also two subscription options available, with the most affordable at $3.99 a month.
-This allows for 100 downloads in any file format, and unlimited use of stock images, fonts and artwork.
+A great selection of templates is made free, but some restrictions exist.
+Two subscription options are also available, with the most affordable at $3.99 a month.
+This allows for 100 downloads in any file format and unlimited use of stock images, fonts and artwork.

-Developed for use in Google Docs and Chrome, the site has thousands of free templates that cover everything from flyers to restaurant menus to cover letters, along with press releases and even funeral programs.
+Developed for use in Google Docs and Chrome, the site has thousands of free templates covering everything from flyers to restaurant menus to cover letters, press releases, and even funeral programs.
 Browse through and you’ll see which are compatible with Google Docs or Google Slides (Google’s version of PowerPoint).

 Each of the free templates can be edited to suit your liking.
-GooDocs templates are free for now, but they will be implementing a premium subscription model in the future.
+GooDocs templates are free for now, but it will implement a premium subscription model in the future.
 Hurry while these are still free!

 Got an idea for a template?
 Create your own!

-If you can’t find exactly what you’re looking for, you can also create your own template.
-This comes in handy so that you don’t have to make a document from scratch every time.
+You can create your own template if you can’t find exactly what you’re looking for.
+This is handy, so you don’t have to make a document from scratch every time.
 It will save a lot of time, and you can also share it with others.

 The above-mentioned GooDocs accepts template submissions, and you could also make a few dollars in the process.

-To create your own temple in Google Docs:
+To create your own template in Google Docs: